Molecular-Nanophotonics/TrackerLab/README.md

 ### Required Packages:

-In addition, the following Python packages are required:
+In addition the following Python packages are required:

 1. nptdms
 2. pyqtgraph

 To use the Video Export functionality FFmpeg needs to be installed.

 ## Instructions for Use